twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 description: "Learn how React's cache function keeps your components predictable and consistent."
 ---

-- proof
 - tweet video

 # React Cache: It's about consistency

 If you've spent any time with data-fetching and React Server Components, you've probably reached for React's [`cache`](https://react.dev/reference/react/cache) function a handful of times.

-In this post, I want to present a case for appreciating `cache` as more than just a memoization and optimization technique for network data-fetching, but instead as an API that guarantees consistency across an entire RSC render.
+In this post, I want to make the case for appreciating `cache` as more than just a memoization and optimization technique for network data-fetching, but instead as an API that guarantees consistency across an entire RSC render.

 But first, let's look at one of the most common ways `cache` is used today.